Services and Programs /

 New students take the English Placement Test (EPT) and write a sample composition before they begin classes.
 The results of these tests and an oral interview determine which level in the program is the best placement.

 **Occasionally, based on student need, a Basic Level (pre-Elementary) is offered.
-Details descriptions of all IEP classes can be found in the CIEP Student Handbook.
+Detailed descriptions of all IEP classes can be found in the CIEP Student Handbook.

 Tuition and fees

 If you wish to study on an F-1 (Student) visa, you must be enrolled full time.
 If you have a different immigration status, it is possible to study part time.
-However, please note that all classes meet five days a week, Monday – Friday.
+However, please note that currently, all classes meet 4 days a week, Monday - Thursday.

 ESL students can live in one of the university residence halls or apartments, or they can live off campus.
 On-campus residence halls are most appropriate for students 17-23 years old.
 Space is limited, so it is important to apply early.
 There is no University housing for married students.